Camilla d'Errico

-Camilla d'Errico is a comic book illustrator, painter and visual artist.
+Camilla d'Errico is an Italo-Canadian comic book illustrator, painter, visual artist, and toy designer.

 Career

 Comics

-Camilla d’Errico has been drawing comic books since 2001, while attaining her Illustration and Design diploma at Capilano College in North Vancouver.
+Camilla d’Errico has been drawing comic books since 2001.
+In 2005, she attained her Illustration and Design diploma at Capilano College's IDEA School of Design in North Vancouver.
 Her first professional comic book project was with Seattle and New York based Committed Comics, for the series Threads.
 She then took on the role of lead penciler for the four-part mini series Zevon-7.
 When Zevon-7 creator Quenton Shaw launched QEW Publishing in 2004, Camilla’s creator-owned manga series, Burn, was added to the studio’s project base and was subsequently published by Arcana Studios in May 2008.

 In 2006 she was asked to work on the graphic novel for singer Avril Lavigne.
 Together with Joshua Dysart, d’Errico co-created the two-part graphic novel, entitled Make 5 Wishes, which was published in 2007 by Del Rey Manga and Random House in North America and by Tokyopop in Asia.
 In 2007, d’Errico became the artist for Serena Valentino’s series, Nightmares & Fairy Tales, published by Slave Labor Graphics, from issue 19 to issue 23.

 Image Comics published a five issue miniseries and graphic novel drawn by d'Errico.
 The mini series is a spin-off story of the video game Sky Pirates of Neo Terra, which is based on d'Errico's artwork.
-She is also slated to work with writer, Grant Morrison on his creator-owned project The New Bible (previously named Warcop).
+She is also slated to work with writer, Grant Morrison on their creator-owned project The New Bible (previously named Warcop).

 Painting

 Camilla d'Errico's career as a painter began in 2006, when she participated in shows at Vancouver's Ayden Gallery in Gastown.
-Since early 2007, d'Errico began showing her work in galleries across the US and Canada, in Los Angeles, New York, San Francisco, Chicago and Vancouver in what is known as the Lowbrow (art movement).
-She is among the group of female artists including Audrey Kawasaki, and Amy Sol who paint beautiful young girls in the Pop Surrealism category.
+Since early 2007, d'Errico began showing her work in galleries across the US and Canada, in Los Angeles, New York, San Francisco, Chicago and Vancouver in what is known as the Lowbrow movement.
+She is among the group of female artists, including Audrey Kawasaki and Amy Sol, who paint young girls in the Pop Surrealism category.